DataDog/puppet-datadog-agent/README.md

 1. Install the [dogapi][3] gem on your system.
 You'll need to restart puppetserver after the gem has been installed for it to be loaded.

-If you're configuring the dogapi gem via code, you could do this via a notify:
+If you're configuring the dogapi gem by code, you can do this with notify:

 ```puppet
 package { 'dogapi':